wingel/wingel.github.io/_posts/2016-06-19-sds7102-more-fpga-pins.md

 that's exactly what I'd expect since the ADC has 32 differential data outputs (2 channels with 2x8 bits each).

-This is just too easy.

 ![ADC bus pins]({{site.baseurl}}/images/2016-06-19-sds7102-more-fpga-pins/adc.png)

+The ADC is physically located below the FPGA so that also makes sense.

+This is all too easy.

 The frequency on the differential pair at E7 and E8 that was toggling even with the ADC off was most probably the sampling clock output from